 Which of the following antihypertensive medications is not recommended for use in preeclampsia?

-Which of the following conditions is ruled out in a twin pregnancy of the same age and sex?
+Which of the following is NOT a cause of oligohydramnios?

 Explanation: ***Fetal urine*** - After **20 weeks of gestation**, the **fetal kidneys** are fully functional, and fetal urination becomes the primary source of amniotic fluid. - This contribution is crucial for the **volume of amniotic fluid** and plays a vital role in **fetal lung development** by allowing the fetus to "breathe" the fluid. *Ultrafiltrate of maternal plasma* - While an ultrafiltrate of maternal plasma contributes to the early amniotic fluid volume, its significance diminishes as the **fetal kidneys mature** past 20 weeks. - This source primarily provides water and dissolved solutes, but not a substantial volume. *Fluid from fetal lungs* - Fluid produced by the fetal lungs also contributes to amniotic fluid, but its volume is considerably smaller than that from **fetal urine**, especially after 20 weeks. - It mainly includes pulmonary surfactants and other specific proteins important for lung maturation. *Fetal skin* - Before **keratinization** of the fetal skin (around 20-22 weeks), the skin is permeable and allows for transepidermal fluid transport, contributing to amniotic fluid. - However, once **keratinization** is complete, the skin becomes impermeable, and its contribution to amniotic fluid becomes negligible.